 Release notes

-In this section, I will describe separately the development done within the historical Operations Portal and the new application called Vapor, which has been integrated in the portal during the project year 1.
+This section describes separately the development done within the historical Operations Portal and the new application called Vapor, which has been integrated in the portal during the project year 1.

 Requirements covered: Operations Portal

 During this period, we have improved existing features and we have also adapted some of them for new/emerging needs.